cabforum/smime/SBR.md

 **Note**:

- 1. The Legacy generations MAY omit the `subject:givenName`, `subject:surname`, and `subject:pseudonym` attributes and include only the `subject:commonName` as described in [Section 7.1.4.2.2(a)](#71422-subject-distinguished-name-fields).
+ 1. Legacy Generation profiles MAY omit the `subject:givenName`, `subject:surname`, and `subject:pseudonym` attributes and include only the `subject:commonName` as described in [Section 7.1.4.2.2(a)](#71422-subject-distinguished-name-fields).
- 2. The Multipurpose and Strict generations SHALL include either `subject:givenName` and/or `subject:surname`, or the `subject:pseudonym`.
+ 2. Multipurpose and Strict Generation profiles SHALL include either `subject:givenName` and/or `subject:surname`, or the `subject:pseudonym`.

 ##### 7.1.4.2.6 Subject DN attributes for individual-validated profile